-For native debugging to work, you must follow these requirements:
+For command-line native debugging to work, these requirements must be met:

 - Build your app using the

 AndroidManifest.xmlfile by including an

 - Build your app to run on Android 2.2 (Android API level 8) or higher.